 Sanctification of our souls is complete at death.

-· Sin stays with the Christian through life. the "hangover" of our falleness: 1 John 1:8 "If we say we have no sin, we deceive ourselves, and the truth is not in us."
+· Sin stays with the Christian through life.
+The "hangover" of our fallenness: 1 John 1:8 "If we say we have no sin, we deceive ourselves, and the truth is not in us."

 · Yet, at death our souls are instantly in heaven with "the spirits of the righteous [people] made perfect" (Hebrews 12:23).